Spousal Maintenance in Arizona: Effect of Living With Someone

 The trial court also found that Aimee’s cohabitation with her love interest, as well as his contribution to her living expenses, created a new “family” that justified terminating her spousal maintenance.

-Living Together As A Basis to Modify or Termination Alimony in Arizona
+A Basis to Modify or Terminate Alimony in Arizona

 The Arizona court of appeals ruled that a modification of spousal support may be granted whenever it is shown a substantial and continuing change in circumstances has occurred since the entry of the initial award of spousal maintenance.